only-cliches/snap-db/README.md

 <details><summary>.getCount</summary>

 #### .getCount(callback?: (err: any, count: number) => void): Promise\<number\>
 Gets the total number of records in the database.
-This uses a *very fast* lookup method.
+This query happens purely in memory and doesn't touch the disk, has excellent performance.
 Returns a promise if no callback is provided.

 ```ts
 await db.put(30, "hello 3");